cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/04_debug_ui/index.md

 ### Turning it off

-As the number of shaders and `Material` instances grows through out the rest of the tutorial series, it will become awkward to manage drawing all of the debug UIs manually like the `_grayscaleEffect`'s UI is being drawn.
+As the number of shaders and `Material` instances grows throughout the rest of the tutorial series, it will become awkward to manage drawing all of the debug UIs manually like the `_grayscaleEffect`'s UI is being drawn.
 Rather, it would be good to have a single function that would draw all of the debug UIs at once.
 Naturally, it would not make sense to draw _every_ `Material`'s debug UI, so the `Material` class needs a setting to decide if the debug UI should be drawn or not.

 We will keep track of all the `Material` instances to draw as a `static` variable inside the `Material` class itself.